Change of circumstances affecting housing benefit

 What if there is a change in my circumstances?

-You have a legal duty to advise us if you have any changes in circumstances which may affect your Housing Benefit.
+You have a legal duty to advise us if you have any changes which may affect your Housing Benefit.
 You have one month to tell us from the date the change occurred.
-If you leave it longer than a month to notify us of a change, you may be committing a criminal offence.
+If you leave it longer than a month to notify us, you may be committing a criminal offence.
 If you delay in telling us, you may lose out on benefit.

 Examples of some of the changes you should tell us about are:

 - start or stop receiving any benefit, or income, including tax or pension credits;

 - start or stop work, or change employment;

 - have a pay rise, or any other increase in income, including tax credits;

 - have a change in your rate of pay or the number of hours worked;